metehansenol/angular-crud-and-auth-example/README.md

 # Webtrekk Javascript Developer Challenge

+App deployed to heroku: [https://webtrekk-js-coding-task-deploy.herokuapp.com](https://webtrekk-js-coding-task-deploy.herokuapp.com)

+The app will automatically deploy to heroku if you push anything to master branch.

+## Angular CLI

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.

 To install the Angular CLI globally: Run `npm install -g @angular/cli`